Starting and registering an association

 Register of Norwegian NGOs, grassroots share and VAT reimbursement

 Associations that carry on voluntary activity can also opt to register in the Register of Norwegian NGOs (Frivillighetsregisteret).
-Voluntary organisations registered in the Register of Norwegian NGOs may be entitled to participate in various grant schemes for voluntary enterprises, including the grassroots share.
+To participate in various grant schemes, including the grassroots share, voluntary organisations are required to register in the Register of Norwegian NGOs.
 Voluntary organisations registered in the Register of Norwegian NGOs can also apply for VAT reimbursement if requirements in regulations relating to compensation for NGOs are satisfied.

 The grassroots share is a scheme whereby anyone who plays Norsk Tipping's games can request that a share of their stake be donated to a particular voluntary organisation.
 It is a condition that the organisation only carries on voluntary activity at local or regional level.